“Something in the world forces us to think.” (Gilles Deleuze)

 Provocations is a publication of the University of Nebraska Press edited by Marco Abel and Roland Végső.
 The series publishes short theoretical interventions (30,000 to 50,000-words) into contemporary debates within the humanities and social sciences.
 For inquiries about book proposals and manuscript submission, please contact the series editors.

-Provocationsbooks.com is an independent website that publishes an online journal edited by Lydia Kerr and Nathan Gorelick.
+Provocationsbooks.com is an independent website that publishes an online journal edited by Nathan Gorelick, James Brunton, and Robert Lipscomb.
 Each issue of the journal is devoted to a book published in the book series and features short reviews of the book.